NeoResearch/neoresearch.github.io/_posts/2018-12-02--StatisticalChallenge-Call.md

 1. Reports are strictly expected to be submitted until 15th March, 2019;
 1. Prizes will be awarded in the beginning of May.

+# Results

+Two registration but no reports were submitted.
+Statistical challenge was finished without any reward.